Gantry¶

 Who is this for?¶

-Gantry is for both new and seasoned Beaker users who need to run Python batch jobs (as opposed to interactive sessions) from a rapidly changing repository.
-Without Gantry, this workflow usually looks like this:
+Gantry is for both new and seasoned Beaker users who need to run batch jobs (as opposed to interactive sessions) from a rapidly changing repository, especially Python-based jobs.

 Add a Dockerfile to your repository.